alterNERDtive/bindED/docs/index.md

 ![[keypress.png]]

+Instead of looking through a binds file to find variable names, you can also import and run the `bindED-reports` profile from the plugin directory.
+It will put a) a list of all binds and b) a list of all missing binds on your Desktop.

+Currently these lists will include _all_ binds, including axes that cannot be bound to the keyboard.

 ## Supported Keyboard Layouts

 If you are using any non-US layout you might have noticed that some binds don’t